• Skip to primary navigation

 What to Do with Leftovers

 This dish is best eaten fresh.
 The fat tends to separate when reheating, so I recommend finishing it all straight away.
-However, you can eat leftovers as well - they're just not as nice.
+However, you can eat leftovers as well - they're just not as good.

 Storing & reheating leftovers: Store the sauce separate from the pasta, and reheat gently to avoid separating.